- About us

 Ph: +65 66929871

-The opening of the AVAC in Singapore is consistent with the many Australian Visa Application Centres already operating globally.
-The AVAC provides more convenient access to Australian immigration services for clients through greater access to information, improved facilities, extended service hours and a more convenient location.
+The AVAC provides convenient access to Australian immigration services for clients through greater access to information, improved facilities, extended service hours and a convenient location.

 Applicants applying at the AVAC will also benefit from an online application tracking facility, and for a small additional fee, tracking by SMS notification.

-While applications can still be lodged at the Australian High Commission by mail or by leaving completed applications in the drop box at the guard house (with credit card details), the High Commission is not able to offer the faster service standards or facilities provided by lodging applications through the AVAC.
+While applications are able to be lodged at the Australian High Commission by mail or by leaving completed applications in the drop box at the guard house (with credit card details), the High Commission is not able to offer the shorter service standards or facilities provided by lodging applications through the AVAC.

 Applicants who require interviews (eg. Partner Migration) will also benefit from the AVAC’s ability to pre-schedule interview appointments at the High Commission.
 This facility is not available for applications sent directly to the High Commission.